Symt/symt.github.io/README.md

 If you find a bug that needs fixing, post it there.

 ### Improving Quality
-Things that need to be added
+Things that might be added

 - Improved error calculation
 - More Word Lists